-58. European Red-mite.
+- 59. European Red Mite.
 This pest overwinters in the egg stage (Section 32).
 If the minute red eggs of this mite are present, the application of an oil spray containing 3 per cent actual oil is indicated.
 A complete and thorough coverage is necessary if all eggs are to be killed.
 Since it is always desirable to spray peaches for the control of leaf-curl, it is desirable to combine a fungicide with the oil spray.
 The home-made casein and bordeaux emulsions can be used with bordeaux.
-To make a 3-per cent oil spray with fungicidal value, add 41/2 gallons of home-made oil emulsion to 100 gallons of bordeaux (8-12-100).
-This can best be accomplished by first making the emulsion in the sprayer (Sections 24-25) and then pumping it into a separate container.
-Then make the bordeaux in the sprayer in the usual way (Sections 16 and 17) and finally when the tank is nearly full add the oil emulsion.
+To make a 3 per cent oil spray with fungicidal value, add 41⁄2 gallons of home-made oil emulsion to 100 gallons of bordeaux (8-12-100).
+This can best be accomplished by first making the emulsion in the sprayer (Sections 25-25a) and then pumping it into a separate container.
+Then make the bordeaux in the sprayer in the usual way (Sections 17 and 18) and finally when the tank is nearly full add the oil emulsion.
 Keep agitator in operation at all times.
-This 3-per cent oil and bordeaux combination may be used in the dormant period to control red-mite, San Jose scale and leaf-curl in one spray application.
+This 3 per cent oil and bordeaux combination may be used in the dormant period to control red mite, San Jose scale and leaf-curl in one spray application.
 Fungicides for the control of leaf-curl may be added to proprietary oils according to the manufacturers' recommendations.
-Oil sprays or oil-fungicide combinations should be applied in the spring only.
+Oil sprays or oil-fungicide combinations should be applied in the spring only. - 60.
+Fall Spraying for Leaf-curl.
+Leaf-curl can be controlled by proper fall spraying and it is believed that this practice can usually be followed with safety.
+It is suggested to those who care to experiment with fall spraying that bordeaux, 8-12-100, be used after the leaves have dropped. - 61.
+Arsenical Injury.
+Peaches are very susceptible to arsenical injury; leaves, wood and fruit often being badly injured by arsenical sprays and dusts.
+In general, dusting causes less injury than spraying as formerly practiced, but many severe cases of injury have also resulted from dusting.
+Recent investigations in this and other states have developed two combinations of spraying materials that are much safer than those formerly recommended.
+One is a combination of iron sulphate (ferrous sulphate) and hydrated lime and the other a similar combination of zinc sulphate and hydrated lime, to be used with lead arsenate or lead arsenate and a sulphur spray.
+These will be referred to as "iron-lime" and "zinc-lime."
+One of these should be used whenever lead arsenate is present in a peach spray.
+Both combinations gave equally good results the past two seasons.
+Iron sulphate is somewhat cheaper and dissolves more readily than zinc sulphate.